lyn-f/DR-guide/_posts/2021-07-26-Obtaining-Designers-Reflections.md

 <sup>Tap `All Items` for a complete list of available items and drop rates</sup>

 > **Did you know?**
 Because there is randomness involved in gacha <sup>[2](#gacha)</sup> games, there is a chance that you will receive duplicate items.
 Duplicate Designer's Reflections will automatically be turned into echoes <sup>[1](#echo)</sup>.
 Duplicate clothes and echoes can be Decomposed for Gold and upgrade materials.
-See `upgrades section on decomposition` for more information.

 #### Fantasy Tickets